 Question no. 3: To add arrowroot starch or not?
 Arrowroot is a natural starch that is easy to digest.
 It’s used often in gluten-free baking.
 It can be used as a thickener, like corn starch.
 I’ve found that it significantly improves the texture of coconut milk-based ice creams by reducing the iciness, which makes it creamier.

 You can often substitute arrowroot for corn starch in other recipes, too, but beware that it can make dairy-based substances sort of slimy.
-You can find arrowroot starch at health food store (Bob’s Red Mill offers it in bags) or buy it online.
+You can find arrowroot starch in the bakery aisle at health food stores or well-stocked grocery stores.